nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 ## Summary

-We hope this migration goes smoothly for each and every one of you!
+We hope this migration goes smoothly for everyone!
 If you have any questions or get stuck anywhere, feel free to create [a new issue](https://github.com/nextauthjs/next-auth/issues/new) on GitHub.